-Known for his “powerful tenor voice and his scruff,” Colin Campbell originally hails from Ashland, Oregon.
+Known for his “powerful tenor voice and his scruff” (The Theatre Times), Colin Campbell is a Boston-based tenor who originally hails from Ashland, Oregon.

 Mr. Campbell has performed with Odyssey Opera, Handel and Haydn Society, MassOpera, Boston Modern Orchestra Project, Seagle Music Colony, The Boston Conservatory, Newburyport Choral Society, OperaWorks, Southern Oregon University, Brava!
 Opera Theater, Rogue Opera, Britt International Festival, Southern Oregon Repertory Singers, Oregon Bach Festival, and for the House of Representatives in Oregon.

 Mr. Campbell holds both a Bachelor of Arts in Music Instruction and a Bachelor of Science in Mathematics from Southern Oregon University.
 He also earned a Master of Music in Vocal Performance and a Performance Studies Certificate from Boston Conservatory at Berklee under the tutelage of Kevin Wilson.